 Each spring, we invite our extended families and friends to our school for a full Waldorf experience.
 With musical entertainment, displays of student work, classroom visits, and an all-school assembly, our visitors experience an inspiring day of activities.
 Parents plan, organize and support this event.

 Parent education opportunities bring the beauty, intelligence and goodness of Waldorf education to our adult community.
 Parent evenings, workshops, and presentations are offered during the year on subjects related to parenting, child development and curriculum, as well as groups formed around interests such as handwork and gardening.
 These activities provide an excellent opportunity for parents to learn about the school, interact socially with other parents, and enhance their own skills.
-Check our school calendar
+Check our Community Events

-and Garden Breeze newsletter
+page and the Garden Breeze newsletter

 regularly for upcoming events.